608-255-9330 Ext. 102

 - Enjoy personal growth

-In more clinical terms, I have expertise in eating disorders, anxiety, depression, adjusting to illness/injury, grief & loss, trauma, relationship difficulties, life transitions, habit change, hypnosis, and other issues.
+In more clinical terms, I have expertise in eating disorders, anxiety, depression, adjusting to illness/injury, grief & loss, trauma, relationship difficulties, life transitions, hypnosis, and other issues.
 I work with adults and adolescents.
 Because of our clinic’s proximity to UW-Madison and Edgewood, I am privileged to work with many college students.
-If you aren't sure if my expertise fits your needs, please contact me by phone (608-255-9330 x102) or email (email@example.com); I would be happy to discuss it with you.
+If you aren't sure if my expertise fits your needs, please contact me by phone (608-255-9330 x102) or email (firstname.lastname@example.org); I would be happy to discuss it with you.

 If you have eating or health problems of any kind, I will work collaboratively with your physician, nutritionist, and any other health professionals as needed to provide the comprehensive level of care you need.

-I believe faith and spirituality are rich resources that can be a vital part of healing.
+Regardless of the issues that concern you, I believe faith and spirituality are rich resources that can be a vital part of healing.
 If you believe this plays an important role in the healing process for you, I will work with you to determine how to take fullest advantage of them.
 I am also willing to consult with your clergy to discuss what spiritual disciplines and perspectives may be especially helpful in your healing.

 - Internship and Postdoctoral Fellowship, Health Psychology, University of Wisconsin Hospital & Clinics